lukejacksonn/oceanwind/README.md

 - Has desirable perf characteristics at runtime (requires no build step or bundling)
 - Warns developers when unrecognized or duplicate shorthands are used

-The library currently weighs 7.8KB gzipped and 7.2KB compressed using brotli.
+The library currently weighs 7.8KB gzipped and 7.2KB compressed using brotli and supports the vast majority of Tailwind directives and variants.
+It also extends the API slightly in some cases; one example of this is an experimental shorthand `cap-<fontSize>-<lineGap>` which aims to replicate the behaviour exhibited by the library [capsize](https://github.com/seek-oss/capsize) on text elements.

+Full documentation of any syntax that extends the Tailwind API will come soon.

 ## Usage